 Is it safe to buy a used car?

 The trusted dealers on carwow will ensure that all their stock – new and used cars – will undergo a thorough cleaning process before they’re delivered.
 They have the resource and staff to do this properly.
 This might not be the case if you’re buying a used car from a private seller, especially if the car’s still in regular use.
-Tap on the button below to see used cars from these trusted dealers.
+Tap the button below to see used cars from these trusted dealers.

 Will there be better deals on new cars?